ciromattia/kcc/README.md

 for optimal compatibility with your device's native PDF reader.

-Its main feature is various optional image processing steps to look good on eink screens, which have different requirements than normal LCD screens.
+Its main feature is various optional image processing steps to look good on eink screens, which have different requirements than normal LCD/LED screens.
 Combining that with downscaling to your specific device's screen resolution can result in filesize reductions of hundreds of MB per volume with no visible quality loss on eink.
 This can also improve battery life, page turn speed, and general performance